raemondarellano/git/cheatsheets.md

 To to add your change to your Local / Working directory

-for all changes
+For all changes

 gid add .

-for specific file
+for Specific file

 git add my_file/

-to add tag to your Staging Directory (optional)
+to add Tag to your Staging Directory (optional)

 git tag -a v1.0 -m "my message"